 When notifying a presenter that the PDC will support their online program, the chair or vice-chair will share information about the presentations such as:

-The chair or vice-chair will schedule the program AND a preparatory session.
+The chair or vice-chair will schedule the online presentation.

 The chair or vice-chair will develop marketing/public relations materials to advertise the session:

 The chair or vice-chair will appoint the committee contact and question moderator for the presentation.

 Timeline: 1 week in advance, and day of the presentation

 Timeline: 1-3 days after the event